silentapi/riftbounddecks/backend/README.md

 3. Users can view their invite code and see who registered using it
 4. Master keys (admin-created) have unlimited uses

-## Future Integration with Colyseus

-The backend is structured to easily integrate Colyseus game server:

-- Authentication tokens can be validated by Colyseus
 - User data is accessible via MongoDB
 - Separate game server can run alongside Express API
 - Shared database allows seamless data access